diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### File Compression
 Frequently when working with Big Data, we find ourselves needing to use compressed data to save storage space and network overhead.

-These compression options apply only to the Hadoop formats that support compression, namely those that are written out to a filesystem. `The database Hadoop formats generally do not implement support for compression`, or if they have compressed records that is configured in the database itself.
+`These compression options apply only to the Hadoop formats that support compression, namely those that are written out to a filesystem`. `The database Hadoop formats generally do not implement support for compression`, or if they have compressed records that is configured in the database itself.

 **Table 5-3.
 Compression options**